tomas-fryza/avr-course/Labs/02-leds/README.md

 1. LED example.
 Submit:
     * Tables for DDRB, PORTB, and their combination,
     * Table with input/output pins available on ATmega328P,
-    * C code with two LEDs and a push button,
+    * Listing of C code with two LEDs and a push button,
     * Screenshot of SimulIDE circuit.

 2. Knight Rider application.
 Submit:
-    * C code.
+    * Listing of C code.

 The deadline for submitting the task is the day before the next laboratory exercise.
 Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.